 Will my home insurance cover paying guests?

-If you can rent a room or your entire home, standard home insurance won’t be suitable.
-This is because standard home cover is designed for owner-occupiers, in other words, people who have bought the house to live in as their main residence.
+Standard home insurance is designed for owner-occupiers, in other words, people who have bought the house to live in as their main residence.
+If you rent a room or your entire home, standard home insurance won’t be suitable.

 As far as insurers are concerned, renting out your home to short-term guests carries all sorts of risks.
 For example, there’s a higher probability of your home being damaged or disgruntled guests may decide to sue you if they’re injured while at your property.